Cursor x AdTech Hackathon

 | Killing the player too fast. | -0.5 | Punishes overwhelming difficulty. |

-| The player gets low health. | +0.2 | Rewards threaten the player. |
+| The player gets low health. | +0.2 | Rewards threatening the player. |

-| The boss takes damage. | -0.05 | Encourages self-preservation. |
+| The boss takes damage. | -0.05 | Encourages self-preservation / survival. |

 Following the training, I tested the agent in inference mode to determine if the learned behaviour aligned with the overall goal of the project.
 After testing across ten separate encounters, I identified a clear pattern: The agent consistently demonstrated balanced and adaptive behaviour, pursuit was started immediately, maintaining aggression without overwhelming difficulty, and each encounter lasted between 15 and 30 seconds on average.
 This duration supported Celeste’s rapid iteration principle, while avoiding the lengthy runbacks of Dark Souls.